mrkkrj/TrianglePP/docs/README.md

 ## File I/O

-t.b.c. ...

-### Example TrPP data files

 You can write and read ASCII files containing point and segement definitions using Triangle++ methods.
 Some examples are stored in the *tppDataFiles* directory.
 Documentation for the used formats:

 t.b.c. ...

+### .node and .poly files

+t.b.c. ...

+### Input files sanitization

+t.b.c. ...

+### Example TrPP data files

+examples in this directory are....

 ## Theory: